 St John's Hall was damaged during the 2013 earthquakes, and was showing signs of further stress from the recent quakes in November 2016.
-For reasons of public safety, we have decided to bring forward the demolition.
+For reasons of public safety, we decided to bring forward the demolition.

 Wellington City Council purchased the St John’s site from the Methodist Church of New Zealand in February 2000 as part of the Karori Town Centre upgrade project.